hubiquitus-old/hubiquitus/docs/hFilter.md

 ### Operand "and" - "or" - "nor"

-There operand attribute is an Array which contain at least 2 hCondition :
+Each operand attribute is an Array which contains at least 2 hCondition :

 ```js
 {